cmmasaba/SlackScraper/README.md

    - Storage Object Viewer

     ```
 7. Follow the instructions at this [link](https://cloud.google.com/iam/docs/keys-create-delete) to download the service account key created above and save it in<br> the root folder.
 You can rename it to a more friendly name.
+You will use it in step 9.
 8. Follow the instructions at this [link](https://api.slack.com/quickstart) to create a Slack App and download the bot token.
 Only the first<br>
 three steps are relevant for this project.
 When requesting scopes, select for the following:
     ```